-NOTE 20 LEGAL CONTINGENCIES:
+NOTE 20 LEGAL CONTINGENCIES

 In the course of operations, we may become a party to legal proceedings.
 There are no pending or threatened legal proceedings to which the Company or any of its subsidiaries is a party or to which the property of the Company or any of its subsidiaries is subject that, in the opinion of management, may materially impact the financial condition of the Company, except for the following:

-On June 24, 2015 New Peoples Bank filed an Amended Complaint in the Circuit Court of Russell County, Virginia agaist Arthur Wayne Bostic, Michael W. Bostic, Sr. and Jeffrey C. Bostic to enforce guarantees of loans made to Bostic Ford Sales, Inc. and seeking judgment against the guarantors for \$1,427,709.76 with interest and legal fees.
-On July 24, 2015 Arthur Bostic filed a counterclaim against the Bank.
-On March 8, 2016 Michael Bostic, Sr., and Jeffrey Bostic filed their counterclaims agains the Bank.
-The counterclaims assert lender liability theories of recovery and arise from the refusal of the Bank to continue to extend credit to Bostic Ford Sales, Inc. in 2008-2009.
-The defendants seek a judgment against the Bank of at least \$3 million.
-On December 16, 2016 the Court entered an Order sustaining New Peoples' demurrers to the counterclaims filed by all three defendants and providing the defendants an opportunity to amend their counterclaims.
-On December 23, 2016, the defendants filed amended counterclaims seeking a judgment against the Bank of at least \$3 million.
-Following the entry of the Court's Order on December 16, 2016, the parties began certain discussions to narrow the issues in dispute and facilitate settlement.
+On June 24, 2015 New Peoples Bank filed an Amended Complaint in the Circuit Court of Russell County Virginia against Arthur Wayne Bostic, Michael W. Bostic, Sr. and Jeffrey C. Bostic to enforce guarantees of loans made to Bostic Ford Sales, Inc. and seeking judgment against the guarantors for \$1,427,709.76 with interest and legal fees.
+On July 24, 2015 Arthur Bostic filed a counterclaim against New Peoples Bank asserting lender liability theories of recovery.
+On March 8, 2016 Michael Bostic, Sr. and Jeffrey Bostic filed similar counterclaims against New Peoples Bank.
+In January 2018, the parties reached a settlement in the matter resolving all claims asserted by New Peoples against the guarantors and all claims asserted against New Peoples by the guarantors.
+An order dismissing all claims with prejudice was entered on February 7, 2018.
+This settlement had no material financial impact on our financial condition or results of operations.